 I have received a few emails + questions about what to focus on when learning to become a graphic designer.
 This is such a loaded question, and absolutely not just one answer, but I thought I would share a few tips + resources that might help you as you start this journey!
 Whether you are a design student, shifting careers, or already have a foot in graphic design, I hope these resources will guide you to the right path.

-Stick around until the end of this post to download a free bonus: The self-taught designer action plan!
+Stick around until the end of this post to download a free bonus: Freelance Blueprint!
 This PDF will tell you where to start, to launch your graphic design path!

 To give a bit of background about my journey, I earned a BFA in graphic design.
 If you have the opportunity/time/funds, I would highly suggest studying graphic design at a university.
 If you don’t, here are a few resources to help you get your start in the design world.